Fulop-Krisztian/netconfigs/Linux/- Configurations/Auto mount with fstab.md

 > [!NOTE]
 > You will need the **UUID** and the **mountpoint**.
 Also you will need to mount it with settings appropriate for

 Next input these into fstab.
-Depending on you
+Depending on your partition choose from the [Minimum working config examples](#Minimum%20working%20config%20examples)

 ### Manually with genfstab